-The district must provide ESY services to your child if the IEP team determines that they are necessary for your child's education.
+The district must provide ESY services to your child if the IEP team determines that they are necessary for your child to avoid regression during the summer.
 The district must not limit ESY to particular categories of disabilities; limit the type, amount, or duration of these services; or consider financial resources when determining the need for such services.
+In Louisiana students must meet specific criteria to qualify for ESY services.
+The criteria typically involves evidence that the student regresses with regard to IEP goals during extended breaks.